Attack the Block: Soundtrack

-A rap song called "Get That Snitch", original to the film and rapped by the character Hi-Hatz, is featured at various times in the film.
-The full song was featured on the DVD special features.

-The score and soundtrack album was mixed by Gareth Cousins.

 Reception

 Box office

 On its opening theatrical weekend in the United Kingdom in May 2011, Attack the Block garnered £1,133,859, putting it in third place only slightly behind American blockbusters Thor and Fast Five; also in the opening weekend Attack the Block had the highest cinema site average by almost twice of the other films.
 On a screen-by-screen basis, Attack the Block was the week's strongest performer.
 In North America, the film's theatrical run began in July 2011 and was a box office flop despite receiving overall good reviews.
-Its theatrical run began in July 2011 and, in limited release for less than two months with 66 cinemas at its peak, it managed to gross $1,024,175 (£659,040) in North America.
+In limited release for less than two months with 66 cinemas at its peak, it managed to gross US$1,024,175 in North America.